peytonk132/FortIDE/README.md

 # whoami

   My name is Peyton but my online name is The Irish Dev.
-I'm a tennage programmer living in the backwoods of Pennsylvania who has a computer and dream.
-My end goal is to eventually work at rockstar someday and I also want to get my CS Degree.
+I'm a teenage programmer living in the backwoods of Pennsylvania who has a computer and dream.
+My end goal is to eventually work at Rockstar someday and I also want to get my CS Degree.
 I programm primarily in C++ and (if it wasn't obvious) I'm trying to learn Fortran.
 I love history, firearms and related things, Computer Science, machine-shop work, and generally figuring out what makes things tick.

 # "Why'd you do it Baby Billy"
   So this has greatly deviated from my original goal.
 Basically, I had gone through the area of learning where you think you know enough to take on a large scale project and then realize you don't know a damn thing worth the project.
 Yeah, that was me.
-So, what happened was, me and friend in my 5th pd.
+So, what happened was, me and a friend in my 5th pd.
 Physics class were arguing about what the best programming language is (Plot twist: there isn't), C/C++ or Python (Which is ironic becuase Python derives from C).
 My physics teacher had chimed in saying that we were both wrong and that Fortran was beter than both in terms of speed, readability, and slightly in functionality.
 My friend and I had dropped the argument after that and later on I had asked my teacher what Fortran was.
 He gave me an extremely brief intro to it and I had gotten curious and researched it myself.
 Obviously I was immediately disgusted by the syntax of the language but it wasn't long be fore I started to warm up to it.

   I had then gotten a want to do some serious learning about it.
 There was a big issue though, how the hell do I do that?
 I didn't find extremely good documentation on the language and I was hoping to find a Visual Studio like IDE.
 I searched far and wide but couldn't find anything.
 I first came upon Code::Blocks but that felt too overtly complicated and I generally didn't like the look and feel of it.